masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/List/contents/expansionLists.md

 ## zh-CN

 A list can contain a group of items which will display on click utilizing `MListGroup`'s **ActivatorContent**.
-Expansion lists are also used within the `MNavigationDrawer` component.
+Expansion lists are also used within the [MNavigationDrawer](/components/navigationdrawer) component.

 ## en-US

-Lists can contain subheaders, dividers, and can contain 1 or more lines.
-The subtitle will overflow with ellipsis if it extends past one line.
+A list can contain a group of items which will display on click utilizing `MListGroup`'s **ActivatorContent**.
+Expansion lists are also used within the [MNavigationDrawer](/components/navigationdrawer) component.